260 Waymouth Street, Adelaide, South AustraliaSA 5000

 Hello, these are your jobs for today

 It also means that there will always be new products, technologies and developments to learn and keep on top of.
-You will rarely be bored.
-Try saying that about data analysis.

 You’re also never going to be stuck at a desk.
 You probably won’t ever have to go to a meeting, sit through a slideshow presentation, or be forced into team-building exercises, either.
 Hurray!
 No-one enjoys those things, regardless of what they tell management.